About Stewart Hoffer

 It has been said that helping others is its own reward, and Stewart Hoffer would definitely agree.
-Over the years, Stewart has found that one of the most rewarding aspects of being an attorney is seeing the positive impact his work has had for the people and companies he represents.
+Over the years, Stewart has found that one of the most rewarding aspects of being an attorney is seeing the positive impact his work has had on the people and companies he represents.
 Stewart knows that the outcome of a case affects real people.
 Sure, winning a case feels good, but for Stewart, the greatest satisfaction comes from knowing that his assistance can help his clients to focus on what is most important to them – growing their business or their career.

 Stewart’s dedication to helping others is not limited to clients; it has literally saved his neighbors’ lives in the aftermath of Hurricane Harvey.
 Just after the hurricane passed through Bellaire (a Houston suburb), Stewart saw the floodwaters pouring into the homes of his neighbors.
-An avid kayak fisherman, Stewart and a neighbor jumped into their kayaks and took to the water to provide aid, saving 12 people and several pets.
+An avid kayak fisherman, Stewart, and a neighbor jumped into their kayaks and took to the water to provide aid, saving 12 people and several pets.
 Stewart’s experience was recently chronicled in Vogue Magazine.

 Mr. Hoffer has appeared as lead counsel for numerous publicly traded and privately held companies in courts all over the country including: